diachenkovv/saofans-update-log/README.md

-v.#Server updated to v.4 — Discord Update 🆙
+#Server updated to v.4 — Discord Update 🆙

 ##What's new?